 Successful completion of the course leads to the award of Postgraduate Certificate of Education (PGCE) which includes recommendation for Qualified Teacher Status (QTS).
 You will also have the opportunity to gain 60 Masters level credits, University of Derby, or elsewhere.

 You can tailor your studies to match your own interests and career plans.
 Depending on your preference and any prior experience, you can choose to specialise in teaching Early Years (3–7 year olds), Primary (5–11 year olds), or SEND.

-Interviews will take place in one of our West Midlands schools by headteachers from our school partnership and link tutors from the University.
-During the interview process we would observe you interacting with a group of children, conduct additional numeracy, literacy and ICT tasks and conduct a formal interview where we would ask you to complete a presentation .
+Interviews will take place in one of our partnership schools.
+You are usually interviewed by headteachers from our school partnership and link tutors from the University.
+During the interview process we would observe you interacting with a group of children, conduct numeracy and literacy tasks and conduct a formal interview where we would ask you to complete a presentation .
 We aim for our interview process to be as relaxing as possible so that you can feel comfortable and show us your true potential.

 How school placements work

 As part of the course, you will undertake three assessed teaching placements in good schools to broaden your experience.
 You will be supported throughout by our ‘outstanding’ trained school mentors and link University tutors.

 We strongly encourage you to visit our schools.
 It is only through visiting that you can really get an idea about whether the school is the right place for you to train.Our schools are each unique yet they share our values of integrity, inclusion and success for all children, regardless of their background.
 Our schools include rural, multi-cultural and inner city schools who are part of the REAch2 Academy Trust, the largest primary only academy trust in the country.
 Starting your teaching career with REAch2 brings with it unrivalled training and development and excellent career progression.
 To find out more visit www.reach2.org